The ultimate guide to intermittent fasting 20/4

 - There may be less difference in hunger than you think.
 Ketones suppress appetite, so if you get into ketosis around or before the 16-hour mark, you might ride out those last few hours all the way to 20 just fine.

-- You’ll experience more ketosis on 20/4.
+- You’ll experience more ketosis on 20:4.
 It stands to reason: a longer fast means your body will have to dive deeper into your fat stores for energy.
-(Whether this equals speedier results is not quite so clear-cut.)
+(Whether this equals speedier results is not quite so clear-cut; there’s not actually really much evidence to suggest more restrictive fasts and better results-wise.)

-Maybe 16/8 works best because it helps you snack less at night, but 20/4 makes your cravings go so bonkers you can’t help but break your fast with Ben and Jerry.
+Maybe 16:8 works best because it helps you snack less at night, but 20:4 makes your cravings go so bonkers you can’t help but break your fast with Ben and Jerry’s.

 Ultimately, the best results will come from the method that